viodem3/university_lectures/algorithms-and-data-structures/aho-corasick/README.md

 # Aho-Corasick Automaton with DFA Optimization

-This repository contains a clean, modern **C++20** object-oriented implementation of the **Aho-Corasick algorithm**.
+A modern **C++20** implementation of the **Aho-Corasick multi-pattern string matching algorithm**.

-The implementation transitions from a standard trie with failure links to a fully flat **Deterministic Finite Automaton (DFA)**, ensuring strictly **O(1)** time complexity per character during text streaming.

-Additionally, the project includes built-in support for exporting the automaton structure into Graphviz `.dot` files for easy visualization.
+The project builds a classical Aho-Corasick automaton and transforms it into a fully deterministic finite automaton (DFA) by precomputing all failure transitions.
+This allows pattern matching to be performed using a single state transition per input character, making the implementation well-suited for high-throughput text processing and streaming applications.

+The project also includes Graphviz export functionality for visualizing the automaton structure, failure links, and dictionary links.

 ---

 ## Features

-- **Strict O(1) Processing per Character**

-  Eliminates runtime fallback loops (link climbing) by flattening transitions using Dynamic Programming (`upgrade_failed_links`).

-- **Clean Object-Oriented Design**

-  Avoids global matrices or hardcoded state limits common in competitive programming.
-Each `TrieNode` dynamically encapsulates its own routing table.

-- **Memory Safe (RAII)**

-  Uses `std::unique_ptr` for automated and safe tree memory management.

-- **Graphviz Integration**

-  Generates `.dot` visualization graphs showing trie edges, failure links, and dictionary links.
+- Classical Aho-Corasick trie construction
+- Failure-link and dictionary-link generation
+- DFA optimization through precomputed transitions
+- Constant-time state transitions during text processing
+- Object-oriented C++20 design
+- Automatic memory management using `std::unique_ptr`
+- Graphviz `.dot` export for automaton visualization

 ---